Nvidia's miss in Kindle Fire surprises some investors

 The first Kindle Fire, launched last year, also used a TI processor, giving TI a foot in the door with Amazon.
 But Nvidia's mobile chips have attracted attention from investors recently, stoking expectations of more design wins.

-The company won a victory in July when its Tegra 3 chip appeared in Google Inc's (GOOG.O) Nexus 7 tablet, which has seen brisk sales.
-And Nvidia has also said its processors would be used in upcoming Surface tablets made by Microsoft Corp (MSFT.O).
+The company won a victory in July when its Tegra 3 chip appeared in Google Inc's Nexus 7 tablet, which has seen brisk sales.
+And Nvidia has also said its processors would be used in upcoming Surface tablets made by Microsoft Corp.

-Wang said Amazon's decision not to use Tegra 3 for its new tablet underscores the cut-throat competition Nvidia faces as it expands from its core PC graphics-chip business to a mobile market crowded with larger players like TI and Qualcomm (QCOM.O).
+Wang said Amazon's decision not to use Tegra 3 for its new tablet underscores the cut-throat competition Nvidia faces as it expands from its core PC graphics-chip business to a mobile market crowded with larger players like TI and Qualcomm.

 Patrick Moorhead, of Moor Insights & Strategy, was among the experts who had expected the Tegra chip to appear in the new Kindle Fire.
 He said game enthusiasts may be turned off by the decision not to use Tegra chips, which Nvidia bills as superior in graphics.